 We take the data from the OECD detailed national accounts by sector and countries' official national accounts for non-OECD countries.
-We impute compensation of employees, net interest paid, and depreciation when no data is available using the mean of these variables (as a fraction of corporate value-added) for comparable countries (typically, the mean for OECD countries for OECD countries with missing data; the mean for developing countries for developing countries with missing data; the mean for non-OECD tax havens for non-OECD tax havens with missing data; see Excel formulas in Table A.2).
-We attribute to Bahrain and Lebanon the average labor share of non-OECD tax havens (see Excel formulas in Table A.2); data exist for these havens but they imply implausibly low labor shares.
+We impute compensation of employees, net interest paid, and depreciation when no data is available using the mean of these variables (as a fraction of corporate value-added) for comparable countries (typically, the mean for OECD countries for OECD countries with missing data; the mean for developing countries for developing countries with missing data; the mean for non-OECD tax havens for non-OECD tax havens with missing data).
+We attribute to Bahrain and Lebanon the average labor share of non-OECD tax havens; data exist for these havens but they imply implausibly low labor shares.
 For net interest paid by non-OECD havens (col. 4), we only have data for Singapore; we therefore proceed as follows.
 For Malta, Hong Kong, Cayman Islands, and Cyprus we estimate net interest paid as net FDI interest paid to the rest of the world, using balance of payments data.
 For other non-OECD tax havens, net interest paid is imputed using the weighted average share of net interest paid to corporate value-added in these five non-OECD tax havens.